amitrahman1026/LeetShare/README.md

-# LeetShare 🚀
+# LeetShare 🎉

-Welcome to LeetShare, the ultimate tool for coding warriors who collaborate on conquering Leetcode challenges together! 🛠️
+Easily manage your shared LeetCode premium accounts.

 <p align="center"><img src="image.png" width=500 /></p>

-## What is LeetShare? 🤔

-LeetShare is a nifty Chrome extension designed for folks sharing premium Leetcode accounts to manage their sessions like a pro.
-It cleverly intercepts any code submissions and swiftly switches to your personal session right before the submission hits the server.
-This means your streaks, solutions, and progress stay yours, no matter who else is logged into the account.
-No more session mix-ups when your buddy decides to tackle a binary tree at the same time as you're sorting arrays! 🌳 ➡️ 📈
+## About 📖

+LeetShare is a nifty tool for tech enthusiasts who pool resources to access LeetCode's premium content.
+It's all fun and games until you realize that using the same account simultaneously messes with everyone's sessions.
+That's where LeetShare comes in!
+This extension is your behind-the-scenes hero, ensuring that when you hit that submit button, it's your session that gets the credit, not your buddy's.
+Say goodbye to the frustration of session mix-ups and hello to seamless coding sessions.
+Whether you're tackling daily challenges or grinding through interview prep, LeetShare keeps your focus on the code, not the logistics.

-## Why Not Manifest V3? 🤷‍♂️
+## Why Manifest v2? 🛠️

-We're rolling with `manifest_version: 2` because, honestly, V3 was a pain to work with (and might get the axe later this year 😂).
-So we're keeping it old school for the sake of simplicity and sanity.
-V2's got our back and hopefully yours too!

-## Getting Started 🌟

-Wanna get LeetShare up and running?
-Follow these simple steps:

-1. Clone the repo or download the ZIP of our project.
+I chose Manifest v2 because v3 is a pain in the ass and doesn't let me block requests (we need to block requests to `/submit` so that we can send the session switching request first).
+In short, v2 keeps things simple and straightforward, letting us do what we need without the extra headache.
+It's all about keeping the coding flow smooth and stress-free.

+## Installation 🚀

+1. Download this repository or clone it.
-2. Unzip (if you downloaded the ZIP) and navigate to `chrome://extensions` in your favorite Chromium-based browser.
+2. Open `chrome://extensions` in your Chromium-based browser.
-3. Enable `Developer mode` at the top right corner.
-(Yep, feel like a hacker! 💻🕶️)
+3. Enable 'Developer mode' at the top-right.
-4. Click on `Load unpacked` and select the directory where you've got LeetShare chilling.
+4. Click 'Load unpacked' and select the LeetShare directory.
-5. Voilà!
-The extension should now be part of your browser squad, ready to guard your sessions.

-## Friendly Reminder 📌

-LeetShare is meant to be a fair use tool for educational purposes.
-Please ensure you're abiding by Leetcode's terms of use and not violating any rules.
-Play nice, code right, and happy Leetcoding! 👩‍💻👨‍💻
+5. You're all set!

-## Contributing 🤝
+## Contribute 💖

-Got ideas to make LeetShare even more awesome?
-Fork the repo, make your changes, and hit us up with a pull request.
-Let's make managing coding sessions a breeze for everyone! 🌬️🍃

----
+Found LeetShare helpful?
+Give us a star and share with friends!

-Remember, LeetShare is all about keeping your coding flow smooth and personal, even when sharing.
-So share the load, not the code! 😉
+Share the load, not the code! 😉